simongregorebner/gitea-pages/Readme.md

 # Acknowledgements

-This project is an extremely simplifies rewrite of the https://github.com/42wim/caddy-gitea project.
+This project is an extremely simplified rewrite of the https://github.com/42wim/caddy-gitea project.